AM2R-Community-Developers/DistributionCenter/docs/faq.md

 #### How do I install the latest version on Windows?
 1. Head to the AM2RLauncher download page, download the Windows version, and unzip the file to its own folder: <https://github.com/AM2R-Community-Developers/AM2RLauncher/releases/latest>
 2. Make sure that you have `.NET Framework 4.8` installed.
-The official download from Microsoft can be found here: <https://dotnet.microsoft.com/download/dotnet-framework/net48>
+Chances are that you probably do, but if not the official download from Microsoft can be found here: <https://dotnet.microsoft.com/download/dotnet-framework/net48>
 3. Locate your copy of AM2R 1.1.
 4. Open the Launcher by double-clicking on the AM2RLauncher.
 5. Click on the `Download` button and let it download the necessary patch files.